rainlanguage/arb-bot/README.md

 # Flag for operating with with interpreter V2. false will result in operating under interpreter v1
 # note that 'flash-loan-v2' is NOT compatible with interpreter v2
 INTERPRETERV2="true"

+# Flag for not bundling orders based on pairs and clear each order individually
+NO_BUNDLE="false"
 ```
 If both env variables and CLI argument are set, the CLI arguments will be prioritized and override the env variables.